LuxoftAKutsan/Timer/README.md

 # Timer
-A easy-use timer which is implemented in C++11.
+An easy-use timer which is implemented in C++11.

 Tested on OS X / Raspbian Linux.